ga-wdi-boston/rails-has-many-through-movies/README.md

 >```

 ## You Do
-* Create a many to many relationship between Musician and Album.
+* Create a many to many relationship between SongWriter and Album.

-This will all use to see the albums a musician has played on.

-And we should see the musicians that have played on an album.
+Then check that we can view all an Album's song writers.

+AND

+Check to see that we can view all a song writer's albums.

 ## References